tom-packert/course-dbt/greenery/week1_answers.md

-# Heading level 1
+# Short Answers - run in simple browser

-Short Answers - run in simple browser
+## 1 - How many customers do we have

-1 - How many customers do we have select count(1) from dbt.dbt_tom_packert.stg_users = 130
+select count(1) from dbt.dbt_tom_packert.stg_users = 130

-2 - On average, how many orders do we receive per hour?
+## 2 - On average, how many orders do we receive per hour?

 with ordered_time as (
 select